glottolog/glottolog-cldf/cldf/README.md

 ## <a name="table-languagescsv"></a>Table [languages.csv](./languages.csv)

 This table lists all Glottolog languoids, i.e. families, languages and dialects which are nodes in the Glottolog classification - including "non-genealogical" trees as described at https://glottolog.org/glottolog/glottologinformation .
 Thus, assumptions about the properties of a languoid listed here should be made after including associated information from ValueTable, in particular for languoid level and category.
+Locations for language groups, i.e. languoids of level "family" are computed as recursive centroids as described at https://pyglottolog.readthedocs.io/en/latest/homelands.html#pyglottolog.homelands.recursive_centroids

 property | value
  --- | ---